Showing posts with label Platinum. Show all posts

 The two nibs, side by side.
 The Platinum Decade on the left, a regular 3776 Century on the right.

-This is a lot more that what platinum has been doing in the last years—endless variations of the 3776 Century changing colors and textures, all of them with the same nib.
+This is a lot more than what Platinum has been doing in the last years—endless variations of the 3776 Century by changing colors and textures, all of them with the same nib.

 So Platinum now deserves some recognition.